About

 This Site

-Built with Tinderbox, exported as static HTML.
-No framework dependencies.
-Typography set in Cormorant Garamond and Jost.
+Built with Tinderbox, then exported as static HTML.